jamesatracy/Backbone.php/docs/getting_started.md

 [Backbone.php Homepage](https://github.com/jamesatracy/Backbone.php) | [Table of Contents](toc.md)

-To get a Backbone.php website up and running place a copy of the `/backbone/` directory as well as the files 'htacces', 'backbone.php', 'config.php', 'boot.php', and 'index.php' in your web root.
+To get a Backbone.php website up and running place a copy of the `/backbone/` directory as well as the files 'htacces', 'config.php', 'boot.php', and 'index.php' in your web root.

-Modify the `congif.php` file to set the path to the backbone core directory, application files, view files, and router files, all relative to your web root.
+Modify the `congif.php` file to set the path to the backbone core directory, application files, and view files, all relative to your web root.
 Note that your copy of the backbone core directory need not be located under your site's web root if you wish to share it among several websites.

-Both the view and router paths can take a semi-colon delimited list of relative paths in the event that you need to split up your views and routers among multiple directories.
+The view path can take a semi-colon delimited list of relative paths in the event that you need to split up your views among multiple directories.
 Backbone will search for the file in each directory, in the order listed, until it is found.

 	<?php
 	/* Backbone.php configuration file. */